DanielMorton/magpie/README.md

 # Magpie
 Magpie is a tool for scraping target bird species from eBird.
 Any hotspot or geographic region has a "Target Species" feature.
-This feature all the species found at that location that the user has not already seen in some specified time period and geographic range.
+This features all the species found at that location that the user has not already seen in some specified time period and geographic range.
 The most general form would
 be: